zerospiel/docs/docs/admin-installation.md

 There isn't a strict minimum system requirement for k0rdent, but the following are recommended for a single node:

-* A minimum of 32GB RAM
+* A minimum of 8 GB RAM
-* 8 cores
+* 4 CPU
 * 100GB SSD

 This configuration is only sufficient for the base case.
 If you will run k0rdent Observability and FinOps (KOF) you will need significantly more resources and in particular, much more storage.

 ### Recommended requirements for single-node k0rdent management clusters for production

 We do not recommend running k0rdent in production on a single node.
 If you are running in production you will want a scale-out architecture.
-These documents do not currently cover this case.
+These documents do not yet cover this case, but the general Kubernetes administration principles apply.

 > IMPORTANT:
 > Detailed instructions for deploying k0rdent management clusters into a multi-node configuration and scaling them as needed are COMING SOON!

 ## Install k0rdent

-This assumes that you already have a kubernetes cluster installed, if you need to setup a cluster you can follow the [Create and prepare a Kubernetes cluster with k0s](#create-and-prepare-a-kubernetes-cluster-with-k0s) guide
+This section assumes that you already have a kubernetes cluster installed.
+If you need to setup a cluster you can follow the [Create and prepare a Kubernetes cluster with k0s](#create-and-prepare-a-kubernetes-cluster-with-k0s) guide.

 The actual management cluster is a Kubernetes cluster with the k0rdent application installed.
 The simplest way to install k0rdent is through its Helm chart.
 You can find the latest release [here](https://github.com/k0rdent/kcm/tags), and from there you can deploy the Helm chart, as in:

 ```shell
 helm install kcm oci://ghcr.io/k0rdent/kcm/charts/kcm --version 0.1.0 -n kcm-system --create-namespace
 ```
 ```console
 Pulled: ghcr.io/k0rdent/kcm/charts/kcm:0.1.0
 Digest: sha256:1f75e8e55c44d10381d7b539454c63b751f9a2ec6c663e2ab118d34c5a21087f